-The Government of Ontario, through the Ministry of Energy, sets the overall policy for the energy sector.
+The Government of Ontario, through the Ministry of Energy, Northern Development and Mines, sets the overall policy for the energy sector.
 It does this mainly through laws and regulations.

 The Ontario Energy Board regulates Ontario’s energy sector.
 We ensure that natural gas and electricity companies follow the rules.
 As an independent government agency, our goal is to promote a sustainable, reliable energy sector that helps consumers get value from their natural gas and electricity services.
 Learn more about our mission and mandate.

 Different companies and agencies play a part in ensuring that Ontario’s homes and businesses have a reliable supply of electricity when they need it, including: